btmbtm/btmbtm.github.io/_posts/2016-07-19-mdworks-06-question-JS-var-scope.md

 **Describe what variable scope is and use examples to demonstrate the differences between local and global scope.**

 In JS, a variable can be either local or global in scope.
-Variables declared with the `var` are only accessible within the *function* they are declared in(this is often confusing to programmers coming from scope defined by block).
-Global functions are any variable declared in the main body of a script, while a local function is any variable declared within a function(with the `var` keyword).
-Also note, that any variable declared without the `var` keyword, regardless of where it is declared, is automatically global variable and accessible from anywhere within a script, so be careful!
-Let's see scope in action with some simpl examples:
+Variables declared with the `var` are only accessible within the *function* they are declared in (this is often confusing to programmers coming from languages where scope is defined by block).
+Global variables are any variable declared in the main body of a script, while a local function is any variable declared within a function(with the `var` keyword).
+Also note, that any variable declared without the `var` keyword, regardless of where it is declared, is automatically a global variable and accessible from anywhere within a script, so be careful!
+Let's see scope in action with some simple examples:

 1. A local variable declared within a function, attempted access outside of the function